 There has got be an approach that lands somewhere between instantaneous sharing and holding back for years.
 The book is scheduled to come out in 2020, so I’d rather not wait until then.
 After some thought, I’ve decided to zero in on the details and show closeups.
 I figure it’s like not seeing the forest for the trees.
 Hopefully the publisher will agree that showing peeks behind the scenes is OK, too.
 I’ve tried to document different stages along the way, to give you an idea of my process, while retaining a bit of mystery about the finished project.
 So, be warned that this is a teaser.

-The “new book” is an exploration of varied cultures from around the world.
+The new book, My Bed is an exploration of varied cultures from around the world.
 This South American scene shows children sleeping in hammocks.

 I devised the hammocks from a basic wire structure, with blanket stitching that looks like weaving.
 There were several prototypes before I figured out how to make it look right.